1QB-Information-Technologies/ccvm/README.md

           packages](https://www.latex-project.org/get/#tex-distributions) to be
           installed.
         - For Mac users, there is the [MacTeX](https://tug.org/mactex/) distribution.
-            - If you are familiar with Homebrew, you can use the following command:
+            - If you are familiar with [Homebrew](https://brew.sh/) and have it installed already, you can install `MacTex` using this command:

                 ```
                 brew install --cask mactex